epezent/implot/README.md

 }
 ```

+Of course, there's much more you can do with ImPlot.
 Consult `implot_demo.cpp` for a comprehensive example of ImPlot's features.

 ## Interactive Demo